Fairfield Risk of Injury to a Minor Lawyer

 CGS 53-21(a)(2) of the Connecticut penal code prohibits an adult from having any form of contact with intimate body parts of a minor under the age of 16 if such contact is undertaken in a manner that is sexual and indecent and is likely to impair the health or morals of the minor.
 Similarly, the law prohibits adults from allowing the minor to make contact with their intimate body parts.

-One problem with risk of injury law is that whether the conduct is criminal is a bit subjective.
+One problem with risk of injury law is that whether the conduct is a bit subjective.
 For instance, what one person considers to be regular bathing practices of a child may very well be considered by another to be inappropriate.

 Risk of Injury to a Child’s Health or Morals